jhelou96/expressif/README.md

 Expressif is built on top of a modular architecture allowing programmers to fully customize the CMS by adding new plugins and themes.
 A complete [documentation](http://expressif.net/zirkon/docs/index.html) detailing all the classes and methods written is available.
 You can also contribute to Expressif by adding more translations.
 The CMS is currently available in french and english.

+## Author

+You can visit the author's website at the following address: [Author website](http://joeyhelou.com)

+## License

+This project is licensed under the GNU/GPL License - see the [LICENSE.md](https://github.com/jhelou96/budgey/blob/master/LICENSE) file for details